aidenprice/LandgateAPITest-Journal-Article/05 - Literature Review.md

 Hamas, Saad and Abed {\*Hamad:2010tr} compared the performance of SOAP and REST APIs on mobile devices.
 The measured criteria were response time and transmission size which predictably favoured REST interfaces.

 Their experiment design emulated a mobile device on a desktop computer; further, they restricted the simulated mobile network speed.
 These are useful controls in an experiment designed with a very clear aim of finding which service is faster.
-Real world complications such as heavy network traffic or poor signal are not addressed as a factor in the outcome.
+Real world complications such as heavy network traffic or poor signal were not addressed as a factor in the outcome.
 As an example, SOAP's WS-ReliableMessaging protocol may reduce overall transfer time in areas with weak signal by minimising the number of failed message attempts.

 Tian et al. {\*Tian:2004cb} designed a server-client system that could optionally compress responses to save the client's download limit or skip compression when the server is under heavy load to minimise timed out requests.
 Working in the pre-smartphone era the team simulated an iPAQ Pocket PC, emulating the device on a Pentium III laptop.
 The laptop was connected to the server via Wi-Fi, Bluetooth or a simulated mobile network.
 To simulate the increased latency and slower connection speed of a GPRS network, they introduced another server that throttled network speed by artificially delaying messages.

 Davis, Kimo and Duarte-Figueiredo {\*Davis:2009hf} focussed on OGC Web Map Service (WMS) optimisation for mobile devices.
 They elaborated a service that combined the multi-layer composition of WMS with the mobile device response speed of AJAX-based web maps such as Google Maps.